 Tutorials will be held on July 15th, 2018.
-All tutorials will run for a half-day and the full schedule will be updated shortly.
+All tutorials will run for a half-day at the times noted below

 Emily M. Bender

 Meaning is a fundamental concept in Natural Language Processing (NLP), given its aim to build systems that mean what they say to you, and understand what you say to them.
 In order for NLP to scale beyond partial, task-specific solutions, it must be informed by what is known about how humans use language to express and understand communicative intents.
 The purpose of this tutorial is to present a selection of useful information about semantics and pragmatics, as understood in linguistics, in a way that’s accessible to and useful for NLP practitioners with minimal (or even no) prior training in linguistics.

 The tutorial will look at both aspects of meaning tied to the linguistic signal (sentence meaning), including how it is tied to syntactic structure, and aspects of meaning in situated language use (speaker meaning).
 For the most part, the points will be illustrated with English examples, but to the extent possible I will bring in a typological perspective to foster an understanding of to what extent phenomena are crosslinguistically variable and to highlight semantic phenomena that are not present in English.

 The tutorial will briefly cover the following six topics:

 - Introduction: What is meaning?
 What is the difference between speaker meaning and sentence meaning?
 How do they relate to the tasks of interest to participants?